MaximGalyliak/mySQL-CLI-store/README.md

 CLI store application whritten in JS for Nodejs that works with mySLQ database to process and hold data.

-##Customer.js
+###Customer.js

 This modue allows customers to purchase any product from store inventory(mySQL table).
+The application also updates mySQL table porduct quantity column and calculates total sales for product.

 ![alt-text](gifs/customerJS.gif)